Information You Can Find in Our Guide:

-How to Get an FHA Loan Through a Lender
+About Getting an FHA Loan Through a Lender

 Many lenders take FHA loan applications in person.
 The borrower must meet with a loan officer who collects the information and helps the borrower complete the application.
 The loan officer is the borrower’s point of contact throughout the application process.

 About FHA Loans Online